 RIT is known for creativity and innovation.
 In fact, U.S. News & World Report ranked RIT 50th on the list of “Most Innovative Schools” for 2021.
 What does this mean for you as a communication professional?

 It means unprecedented access to vast resources in technology and innovation that can only be found at RIT.
 Diverse and dynamic faculty, comprised of accomplished communication researchers and practitioners, adds depth and real-world insight to your courses.
-Access to classes from across the university allow you to differentiate yourself by pairing your communication master’s degree with elective courses in marketing, analytics, information technology, new media, management, design thinking, data analytics, and more.
+Access to classes from across the university allows you to differentiate yourself by pairing your communication master’s degree with elective courses in marketing, analytics, information technology, new media, management, design thinking, data analytics, and more.
 Smart classrooms, makerspaces, and an entrepreneurial ecosystem are designed for you to connect, share, and develop your ideas.
 All of this is designed for you to have an outstanding academic experience through hands-on learning and real-world application of knowledge.
 You’ll graduate with a degree and the experience needed to stand out in a competitive job market.

 Jobs in Communication